alanmimms/jurassic-20/STATUS.md

 ## What I'm Doing Now - Occasional Status and Progress Notes

+* NOTE: `docs/EK-MB020-UD-001_Dec76.pdf` is a precise reference for how MB20 is supposed to operate.
+Section 2 (PDF15) is very useful.
+  The full (nearly legible) MB20 schematics are in this file starting at PDF91.

 * Memory is now blocking my progress.
 I have loaded the `klddt` "bootloader" into `memory0` via testbench subterfuge.
 Now I need the